 COVID-19 POLICIES & PRACTICES

-Before we do start back outside, I thought it would be sensible to set out procedures and guidelines that we need to follow to ensure that the sessions are safe.
+These are our procedures and guidelines that we need to follow to ensure that the outdoor sessions are safe when we do get to go back outside.
 So, here we go with the serious stuff.

 CAPS LOCK ON.